 You may be able to lower your risk for cervical cancer by using condoms during sex and limiting your number of sexual partners, but the effect of condoms in preventing HPV is currently unknown.
 Some research has found condom use is associated with a lower rate of cervical cancer.

-Besides the HPV vaccine, routine cancer screenings are the best way to prevent cervical cancer.
-The most common ways to screen for cervical cancer are a Pap test and an HPV DNA test.
+Besides the HPV vaccine, routine screenings are the best way to prevent cervical cancer.
+The two options for screening are an HPV DNA test and a Pap test.
+An HPV test checks the cervix for infection with the types of HPV that most commonly cause cancer.
 For a Pap test, a health care professional will collect cells from the cervix to test for cancer or for signs that cancer may soon develop.
-An HPV test checks the cells for infection with the types of HPV that most commonly cause cancer.

 The US Preventive Services Task Force recommendations for screening are: